 - Enter a Role Name e.g. Application Developer.

-- Select which Modules and what functionality the Application Developer should have access to.
+- Now you need to define the permissions to add to the Role.
+Select which Modules and what functionality the Application Developer should have access to.
 E.g. An Application Developer would need access to the Studio Module and functionality relating to the Application Manager Permissions.

 a.
 Use the Applications and Modules navigation pane to click on the Studio module to filter to Studio related options, or